Customer Profiling: The Ultimate Guide for 2022 [Updated]

 - Execution time (e.g., How much time does the person spend on the task?
 What determines the execution time?
 How does the lack of time influence the person’s behavior?).

 - Environment (e.g., When and where does the interaction take place?
 What channels are used?
 How does this person impact the context?).

 - Relationships (e.g., Who else is involved in the process?
 Who is a decision-maker?
 What influence does this person have on others?).

-- Put all research participants on each scale regarding their answers.
+Add all the research participants to your scales, based on their answers.
 You will get something like this:

 So, now you have grouped your customers, and it’s time to turn them into profiles.

 There are different tools to digitize customer data and transform it into customer profiles that are always at hand.
 Some even have generators that select the most suitable name and picture that fit your persona’s criteria.
 Here, we’ll use the UXPressia platform to build a customer profile online.